hero-2023

 Accelerated Degree Program (ADP)

-For 5000 level classes only (those cross listed with undergraduate classes): students may start as early as first term junior year; can take only one class their first term junior year; students must have a minimum GPA of 3.000 overall and a minimum GPA of 3.000 in business classes.
-Students may take more than 16 credits only if their overall GPA and business GPA is 3.250 or higher.
-For 6000-level classes: students may start in the second term of the junior year; may take maximum of two per term (6 credits); must have a minimum GPA of 3.000 overall and a minimum GPA of 3.000 in business classes.
-Students may take more than 16 credits only if their overall GPA and business GPA is 3.250 or higher.
+For 6000-level classes: students may pursue enrollment beginning within the junior year; may take a maximum of two classes per term (6 credits); must have a minimum GPA of 3.000 overall and a minimum GPA of 3.000 in business classes.
+Students may take more than 16 credits total only if their overall GPA and business GPA is 3.250 or higher.